Introduction

 2. GitHub – Best for code storage and version control

 GitHub is the most popular and reliable cloud-based code repository that helps you store, share, and collaborate on code.
-It allows you to track and manage changes with version control; reducing the manual efforts of using commands to track changes.
+As one of the essential developer tools to increase your productivity, it allows you to track and manage changes with version control; reducing the manual efforts of using commands to track changes.
 With simple version control, you can see and track ‘who’ made the ‘what’ changes.

 Key features